tomzx/blog.tomrochette.com-content/agi/books/nick-bostrom-superintelligence-paths-dangers-strategies/article.md

 * Bostrom uses the term "make the detonation survivable", which reminds me of the development of the atomic bomb.
 How different would intelligence explosion be from the development of the atomic bomb?
 * Given infinite computing power, how would one be able to detect/recognize intelligent behavior from programs (out of all the randomly generated programs)?
 * Is it possible to define some sort of "unit of intellectual work"?
+* Should we expect generalists+specialists collective systems to outperform generalists only (monolithic) systems?
+* What type of invention, similar to the print press, electricity or the Internet would lead to an intellectual revolution?

 # Overview